kyma-project/kyma/components/api-gateway-migrator/README.md

 The migration process uses labels and annotations to describe the state of migrated objects.

-After the migration the following metadata is set on the migrated API object:
+After the migration, the following metadata is set on the migrated API object:

 - The **migration/status**  label with the value `migrated`.
 - The **migration/host** annotation with the original value of the API's **spec.hostname** parameter set before migration.